Aging Montana Ranchers and Farmers

 Over the past 30 years, the average age of farmers and ranchers has increased nearly 8 years.
 Currently, the average farmer or rancher in the United States is 60 years old.
 The average age of Montana ranchers and farmers is over 60 years old.
 This presents a tremendous dilemma for most Montana ranchers or farmers.
 As it becomes harder to keep up with the necessary tasks, older farmers and ranchers face a set of complicated decisions that they must consider.

 As these individuals continue to grow older in the next 10-15 years, their health and physical ability will become an issue at some point.
 The majority of accidents occur to those under the age of 15 and over 65.
 This being said, the average farmer and rancher must avoid hazardous situations.
 Injuries may lead to jeopardizing the income needed to maintain operations around their ranch.
-The problem is many of their activities have an inherent risk of injury that go along with the task.
+The problem is many of their activities have an inherent risk of injury that goes along with the task.

 These operation decisions need to be considered now to allow for the smoothest transition possible.
 The planning process needs to start as soon as possible in order to prepare yourself, your land, and your family for difficulties that accompany the difficulties of getting older.
 There needs to be a plan in place before there is an accident or you are physically unable to accomplish a task.
 In response to this dilemma, this article presents some possible options and assessments to consider to prepare yourself for the inevitable.